Bucked-Up/cart-lps/README.md

     The number of units to add.
   - title
     The product's name.
+  - variant
+    a key-pair array, with 0 being the option id, and 1 being the value id. ex: variant: [999,98797]
   - customVariants
     An array listing custom variants for the product.
     - optionId